 What are the side effects of radiation therapy?

 There are two main types of side effects: acute and chronic.
-Acute side effects occur during the treatment phase and typically go away a few weeks after treatment is finished.
-They include fatigue, skin reactions, and side effects specific to the area being treated.
+Acute (short-term) side effects occur during the treatment, and typically go away a few weeks after treatment is finished.
+They may include fatigue, skin reactions, and side effects specific to the area being treated.

-The most common acute side effect of radiation therapy is fatigue, a sense of tiredness or general weakness.
+- Fatigue is the most common acute side effect of radiation therapy.
 It is believed to be caused by the tremendous amount of energy that is used by the body to heal itself in response to radiation therapy.

-The other acute side effects of radiation therapy are specific to the area being treated.
-For example, patients receiving radiation therapy to the stomach or abdomen may have diarrhea and nausea and vomiting, whereas patients receiving treatment to the head and neck area may develop mouth sores.
-Only patients receiving radiation therapy to the head experience hair loss, called alopecia.
-Your radiation oncologist and nurse will give you specific instructions on what you can do to help prevent or minimize these side effects.
+The other acute side effects of radiation therapy are typically specific to the area being treated.
+For example, patients receiving radiation therapy to the stomach or abdomen may have diarrhea and nausea and vomiting, whereas patients receiving treatment to the head and neck area may develop mouth sores or esophagitis.
+Only patients receiving radiation therapy to the head experience hair loss on the head, called alopecia.
+Your radiation oncologist and nurse will give you specific instructions on what you can do to help minimize and manage these side effects.
 For additional information see the Radiation Side Effects Menu.

-Chronic side effects occur months to years after radiation therapy.
-They differ according to the area treated and the total dose of radiation therapy received, and may be permanent.
+Chronic side effects can occur during treatment and last for many months or years after treatment, or they can develop months to years after radiation therapy.
+They differ according to the area treated and the total dose of radiation therapy received.
 During your initial consultation, your radiation oncologist will discuss with you any side effects that you may experience as a result of the radiation therapy treatment planned for you.
 You are encouraged to take this information into consideration when making decisions about your treatment.